 When I was part of the military, I felt like I was accepted by my peers, but now that I have left the military behind, I feel like an outsider and that I continually have to prove myself.
 I no longer have my rank or medals to help prove what I have done in the military.
 There is a negative stereotype of women who serve in the military.
 If I can share our stories maybe I can help changes this.

-Giving an opportunity for girls considering joining the military a way to hear the stories of women who have served.
+Giving an opportunity for girls considering joining the military as a way to hear the stories of the female military heroes who have served.